nathan-websculpt/crowd-fund-v4/README.md

  - \packages\hardhat\hardhat.config.ts
  - \packages\nextjs\scaffold.config.ts

-Or you can use the [subgraph](https://github.com/nathan-websculpt/crowd-fund-v3/tree/main/packages/subgraph/src) directory as an example to make your own subgraph in the [Subgraph Studio](https://thegraph.com/studio/)
+Or you can use the [subgraph directory](https://github.com/nathan-websculpt/crowd-fund-v3/tree/main/packages/subgraph/src) as an example that you can use when making your own subgraph in the [Subgraph Studio](https://thegraph.com/studio/)

 ## 🙂 Overview